 4) Prototyping period – participants will each choose 1-2 projects ideas or digital solutions/applications they would like to pursue during and after this project.
 For 3-4 months you will be testing an idea.
 We can we offer coaching support (virtual or physical or both) during this period, to help partners fine-tune and pivot prototypes and overcome the obstacles they might face when trying to implement new changes to their organisations.

-5) Follow-up – we will set up a meeting to assess progress and exchange experiences: lessons learned and challenges and success factors experienced.
+5) Follow-up – we will assess progress and exchange experiences: lessons learned and challenges and success factors experienced.
 We will discuss how to scale more successful examples and how to make this last beyond this project.

 Interactive lectures, workshops on co-creating, design thinking.
 After workshops: application prototyping, pivoting ideas at home and then following up with us.